soojihan/reverie/_pages/projects.md

 permalink: /projects/
 ---
 <h2 style="text-align:left;">Current projects</h2>
-<p style="text-align:left;font-weight:bold;font-size:20px;line-height:1.0;color:black;">Industry classification</p>
-<p class="mine">Machine learning-based industry classification according to the North American Industry Classification System (NAICS) involves the use of diverse ML algorithms and NLP techniques to automatically categorise businesses into specific industry codes.
-NAICS is a widely adopted system for classifying establishments based on their primary business activities.
-Traditionally, industry classification has been a manual and time-consuming process, but with the integration of machine learning, the task becomes more efficient and precise.</p>

 <p style="text-align:left;font-weight:bold;font-size:20px;line-height:1.0;color:black;"><a href="https://news-polygraph.com/en/research-alliance-news-polygraph/" target="_blank">News Polygraph</a></p>
 <p class="mine">News Polygraph is a collaborative research project dedicated to advancing research in the field of media and news credibility.
 The research alliance engages in activities related to fact-checking and online disinformation detection and debunking.
 As a project lead, I design, develop and deploy an AI system for disinformation detection and monitoring by leveraging sources and information propagation. </p>

 <h2 style="text-align:left;">Past projects</h2>

+<p style="text-align:left;font-weight:bold;font-size:20px;line-height:1.0;color:black;">Industry classification</p>
+<p class="mine">Machine learning-based industry classification according to the North American Industry Classification System (NAICS) involves the use of diverse ML algorithms and NLP techniques to automatically categorise businesses into specific industry codes.
+NAICS is a widely adopted system for classifying establishments based on their primary business activities.
+Traditionally, industry classification has been a manual and time-consuming process, but with the integration of machine learning, the task becomes more efficient and precise.</p>

+<p style="text-align:left;font-weight:bold;font-size:20px;line-height:1.0;color:black;">Co-reference resolution</p>
+<p class="mine"></p>

 <p style="text-align:left;font-weight:bold;font-size:20px;line-height:1.0;color:black;">Explainable Depression Detection on Social Media</p>